Buttermilk Texas Sheet Cake

 Bring to a boil.
 Cook until just a little bit thick, and the brown sugar dissolves.

+Remove from the heat and let it sit for about one minute.
+Add the milk and stir it in.
 Then add the powdered sugar and mix with the hand mixer until smooth.

 Slowly pour the warm frosting over the cake.
 Let it cool and serve.

 The classic Texas sheet cake is perfect for birthday parties, church potlucks, or any occasion.
 Add a scoop of ice cream right on the side for the perfect dessert.
+The cake is only one thin layer, so it won’t be a thick cake, but it’s great for serving a large crowd.

-More Delicious Dessert Recipes
+More Delicious Cake Recipes

 Does A Sheet Cake Have Layers?

 Not typically.
 Usually, a sheet cake recipe only has one layer.
-And it’s a delicious one.
+And it’s a delicious one.ย

 What Is The Size Of A Sheet Cake?

 In most bakeries, there are three sizes: a full sheet cake, a half sheet cake, and a quarter sheet cake.
+This buttermilk Texas sheet cake recipe is closer to a quarter-size sheet and will feed quite a few people.

 How Thick Is Sheet Cake?